Pu'er City: Geography and climate

-Pu'er is located in southern/southwestern Yunnan, on the lower reaches of the Mekong (known in Chinese as the Lancang), with the bordering prefectures being Yuxi to the northeast, Honghe to the east, Xishuangbanna to the south, Lincang to the northwest, and Dali and Chuxiong.
-It also shares borders with Vietnam (Điện Biên Province), Laos (Phongsaly Province), and Burma (Shan State), being the only prefecture in Yunnan to border all three countries.
+Pu'er is located in southern Yunnan, on the lower reaches of the Mekong (known in Chinese as the Lancang), with the bordering prefectures being Yuxi and Honghe to the east, Xishuangbanna to the south, Lincang to the west, and Dali and Chuxiong to the north.
+It also shares borders with Vietnam (Điện Biên Province and Lai Châu Province) and Laos (Phongsaly Province) to the south, and Burma (Shan State) to the southwest, being the only prefecture in Yunnan to border all three countries.
 As with much of the province, mountainous terrain dominates its administrative area, covering 98.3%.
 Elevations range from 376 to 3306 m.

 Located at an altitude of above 1300 m and within a degree south of the Tropic of Cancer, Pu'er, as with much of southern Yunnan, has a warm humid subtropical climate (Köppen Cwa), with muddled distinction between the seasons and daytime temperatures remaining warm year-round.
 Highs peak in April and May before the core of the rainy season and reach a minimum in December; however, the warmest and coolest months are June and January, respectively at 23.0 °C and 13.7 °C; the annual mean is 19.3 °C. June through September accounts for nearly 70% of the annual rainfall of 1442 mm and during this time, some rainfall occurs on most days, pushing relative humidity above 80% and there is a marked reduction in sunshine.
-With monthly percent possible sunshine ranging from 24% in July to 69% in February, the city receives 2,038 hours of bright sunshine annually.
+With monthly percent possible sunshine ranging from 27% in July to 69% in February, the city receives 2,206 hours of bright sunshine annually.

+The "Pu'er Jingmai Mountain Ancient Tea Plantation" is a protected cultural landscape on China's tentative list for UNESCO World Heritage.
+This initiative focuses on preserving a unique agro-forestry system where tea plants have been cultivated under the canopy of natural forests for centuries by the Blang and Dai ethnic groups.